jayneesi/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that prints the absolute path name of a current working directory
+script that changes tje working directory to the users home directory > README.md echo script that changes tje working directory to the users home directory